What's the Best Way to Spread the Word About a New Product?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.The value of public relations is in the credibility it can create as a result of a third-party, such as a TV, newspaper or other media story, says your product or service has value.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »The value of public relations is in the credibility it can create as a result of a third-party, such as a TV, newspaper or other media story, says your product or service has value.
 You'll need to think in terms of a newsworthy angle for your product's story.

 -- Is there new research that shows your product can make consumers happier, healthier, thinner?
 Can you find some?

 -- Is there a special project or event your company can sponsor or be part of?